-Note - We would expect you to send us a Stage 2 request within a month of the date of our Stage 1 response.
-We will use our discretion when considering Stage 2 requests received after this period but we would be looking for a compelling reason to do so.
+Note - we would expect you to send us a stage two request within a month of the date of our stage one response.
+We will use our discretion when considering stage two requests received after this.
+We would not consider any stage two request once 12 months have elapsed after the stage one response, unless there is a compelling reason to do so.